ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.2.2

+This simply fixes an issue in the `array-helpers.service.spec.ts` file.

 ## 0.2.1

 Simple style guide clean up.
 This update brings all of the code into the style code outlined in .editorconfig.
 To run this update copy over the following files.